 Calling Prosocial an “organization” requires a bit of unpacking.
 It started ten years ago as a project of the Evolution Institute, which is a nonprofit 501 (c) 3 organization.
-Currently, it exists as both part of the EI and as a values-driven for-profit organization called the Prosocial Institute, which handle different parts of the operation.
+Currently, it exists as a values-driven non-profit organization with the Prosocial Institute as its training arm.
 But these two entities don’t fully capture what we mean by organization.
 Instead, we mean the worldwide community of scientists, trained facilitators, and groups that work together to make the world a more prosocial place.
-This community needs to be organized, but that organization cannot take the form of any single or even small collection of nonprofit and for-profit entities.
+This community needs to be activated, but that activation cannot take the form of any single or even small collection of nonprofit and for-profit entities.
 Instead, it might need to be more like the communities that have formed around open-source software development, a point to which I will return below.

 The development of Prosocial up to this point can crudely be described as three stages.
 Prosocial 1.0 brought together the major pieces of our practical method.
 Prosocial 2.0 attempted to scale up the method and included some successes but also some very instructive failures.
 Prosocial 3.0 is poised to do a better job working at the “Micro”, “Meso”, and “Macro” scales worldwide.